 I was deeply saddened to learn of the passing of one of my heroes, Urbie Green, who was undoubtedly one of the greatest trombonists who has ever graced the planet.
 My heart goes out to his whole family at this difficult time.
-I am very fortunate to have many, if not all, the recordings Urbie has ever made.
-It is comforting to listen to Urbie’s genius on any day of week but especially at this sad moment.
-A couple of my all-time favorites are “At Last,” “Slide Work in Ab” with the Urbie Green Sextet, and “I Gotta Right to Sing the Blues” from the 21 Trombones LP, which are tracks on just a few albums among his huge discography.
+I am very fortunate to have many, if not all, of the recordings Urbie has ever made.
+It is comforting to listen to Urbie’s genius on any day of the week but especially at this sad moment.
+A couple of my all-time favorites are “At Last” from “Slide Work in Ab” with the Urbie Green Sextet, and “I Gotta Right to Sing the Blues” from the “21 Trombones” LP, which are tracks on just a couple of albums among his huge discography.
 Urbie’s tone, style, phrasing, range, and facility are incomparable.
-His work is so exceptional that when my students at Juilliard want to improve their high register it is a requirement that they must listen and study Urbie Green to hear the master at work.
+His work is so exceptional that when my students at Juilliard want to improve their high register, it is a requirement that they must listen to and study Urbie Green to hear the master at work.
 These recordings are vitally important; it is up to us to share our knowledge of the great musicians in history who have helped shape the future of our instrument.

 The first time I met Urbie Green and heard him play was in 1954 when Urbie was the lead trombonist in Woody Herman’s Thundering Herd.
 The band came to Buffalo where I grew up and gave a concert.
 I went to hear the band play.
 At that time, I was playing tenor and bass trombone.
 I was in awe of Urbie’s playing.
 He had a sound like no other trombone player I had ever heard before, and he couldn’t have been nicer.
 After hearing Urbie play I made sure I bought every new Woody Herman recording that had Urbie on it.
 After a stint in the Army, I moved to New York City in hopes of breaking in to the scene there.
 Slowly but surely, I broke into the recording field.
 My first recordings were jazz sessions with Ernie Wilkins, and then commercial work.
 My first recording with Urbie was for Claus Ogerman.
 The date was for three brass: Doc Severinson, Urbie, and myself.
 I subsequently started working with Urbie quite a bit and was honored when he asked me to join his big band.
 Every time I worked with Urbie, it was like taking a lesson.
 I paid very close attention to all of his nuances, vibrato, and style.
 Urbie and I recorded together so often that we became very close friends and saw one another socially as well.
 Urbie and I were fortunate to do three world tours together with the Phillip Morris Super Band in the early 1990’s.
 Doing a recording date with Urbie was like seeing the sun come up.
 You knew with Urbie there, it was going to be a wonderful session.
 My friend Urbie was a soft-spoken, gentle man of few words.
 When he played the trombone, he spoke volumes.
 There will never be another Urbie.
 He was in a class by himself.